zzkt/otf2ttf/README.md

 # otf2ttf

-This script can convert fonts in OTF (or any other format fontforge can read) format to TTF.
+This script can convert fonts in OTF format (or any other format fontforge can read) into TTF.

 It requires [fontforge](https://fontforge.github.io/) to be installed. `otf2ttf` can be used either as a fontforge script (extended or in combination with others) or as an executable (run `chmod a+x otf2ttf` and ensure it's somewhere $PATH like).
 It will convert one or more fonts into TTF files in the current directory.